-Showrunner (also spelled Show runner): The chief job function of the executive producer, they are the series' production leader.
-The showrunner puts together each episode, hires and fires the cast and crew, runs the writers room, and communicates regularly to network executives.
+Showrunner (also spelled Show runner): The chief job function of the executive producer, the showrunner puts together each episode, hires and fires the cast and crew, runs the writers room, and communicates regularly to network executives.
 Not only are they constantly aware of the show's overall budget, but are also on the set early to tell the director how they want each scene to be filmed before editing storylines in the writers room.

 Head Writer: A job function of the executive producer, they are usually, but not always, showrunner(s).
 When they are not the showrunner, the head writer assists them by chief editing the series' storylines and also writes the most vital episodes.
-If the showrunner were to later depart from a series, the head writer would, in these situations, additionally take over their former role or hire another executive producer on the writing team to run—or, in some cases, help them co-run—the show.
+If the showrunner were to later depart from a series, the head writer would, in these situations, additionally take over their former role.

 Distributor: A job function of the executive producer, they may or may not be showrunner(s).
 Distributors own a production company that financially distributes the show.
-Some may not even receive an executive producer credit, and such decision will vary from one scripted series to the next.
+If they had no other involvement in the conception or making of the show, the distributor will not receive an executive producer credit.
 For instance, Lionsgate Television chairman Kevin Beggs is the distributor who bought Showtime's former hit dark seriocomedy Weeds and Netflix's current top-rated dramedy Orange is the New Black from creator and executive producer Jenji Kohan, the latter of whom served, and currently serves as the showrunner and head writer for the two previously noted shows.
 Nevertheless, Beggs did not receive an executive producer credit for either series.

-Producer/Co-Producer: These titles refer to a staff member who attends each writing team meeting, and can also describe their level of experience on the writing team.
+Producer/Co-Producer: These titles refer to the staff members who attend each writing team meeting, and oftentimes describes their level of experience.
 The producer and co-producer writing staff usually write episodes assigned by the showrunner(s).

 Executive Story Editor/Story Editor/Staff Writer: Staff on the writing team who have yet to receive a producer title.
 They usually write episodes assigned by the showrunner(s).

-Production Coordinator: Sometimes called the production supervisor or production office coordinator (POC), they are the production managers who coordinate all phases of the pre-production process, particularly, the shooting schedules and booking any needed travel tickets and/or motel rooms for the cast and crew.
-Many production coordinators even decide which equipment to purchase.
+Production Coordinator: Sometimes called the production office coordinator (POC), they are the production managers involved in handing out the shooting schedules and related paperwork, as well as booking any needed travel tickets and/or lodging for the cast and crew.

-Line Producer (LP): They typically are not part of the writing team, as are the other producers.
-Line producers supervise the UPM, and help—in collaboration with the rest of the production management team—coordinate the show's budget.
-Further, they administer the salaries for each cast and crew member, and recruit potential below-the-line staff (i.e., the production designer, camera personnel and other lighting technicians, editorial team, office staff, P.A.s', etc.).
-The line producer usually also obtains the credit produced by.
+Line Producer (LP): They supervise the UPM, and help coordinate the show's budget and overall shooting schedules with the rest of the production management team.
+Further, the line producer administers the salaries for each cast and crew member, and recruits potential below-the-line staff (i.e., the production designer, editorial team, camera personnel, episodic directors, PAs', etc.).
+They also usually obtain the credit produced by.

-Produced By: Not to be confused with the producer title, they are usually unaffiliated with the writing team; these producers handle physical production facilities on-set, i.e., a rope scene.
+Produced By: Also called "Production Facilities" Producer.
+Not to be confused with the producer titles, they are usually unaffiliated with the writing team; these producers handle physical production facilities on-set, i.e., a rope scene.
 Those who hold the "produced by" title are oftentimes the line producer as well.

 For more information on television production or to register your own written television script, see the Producers Guild of America (PGA) and Writers Guild of America (WGA) websites' here: http://www.producersguild.org/ or http://www.wga.org/.